- What You'll Learn

 - Yellow stirs feelings of happiness

-So, use the right color for your surveys and influence the mood of your respondents.
+Use the right color for your surveys and shape the mood of your respondents.

-The font you choose for surveys speaks volumes.
-The font you choose sets the tone for your survey.
+The font you pick for a survey says a lot.
+Your font sets the tone for the whole survey.

-Take some time to carefully choose the font to use so that your font complements the survey purpose.
-Even before reading the question, the respondent sees your font and assesses the quality of the survey.
+Take time to choose a font that complements the survey's purpose.
+Even before reading a question, the respondent sees your font and judges the quality of the survey.

-Taking the restaurant example, once again.
-Decorative or modern fonts can help reinforce the aesthetics for a creative and artistic restaurant.
-Minimalist fonts convey professionalism for an upscale and formal restaurant.
+Back to the restaurant example.
+Decorative or modern fonts can reinforce the aesthetics of a creative, artistic restaurant.
+Minimalist fonts convey professionalism for an upscale, formal restaurant.

-Stick to 2 to 3 fonts at most and ensure user-friendliness.
+Stick to 2 or 3 fonts at most and keep them easy to read.

-Including necessary white space ensures your surveys don’t look overwhelming or heavy.
+Enough white space keeps your surveys from looking overwhelming or heavy.

-White space is not just empty-space; it's breathing room for your content.
+White space is not just empty space.
+It is breathing room for your content.

-Whitespace can help declutter your survey, making it more comfortable to read and navigate.
+White space declutters your survey and makes it more comfortable to read and navigate.

-Try to shorten longer questions, use page breaks, and add sections, all with balanced use of white space.
+Shorten longer questions, use page breaks, and add sections, all with a balanced use of white space.

 Test Your Knowledge